If you’re finding yourself indoors more often these days, you may be on the hunt for some fun winter crafts and activities to do with the kids.

 Winter Crafts For Kids

-Crafting is a helpful learning tool to teach kids various skills that are important for their development.
+Crafting is a helpful learning tool to teach kids various skills important for their development.
 When they craft, they hone their gross and fine motor skills, critical thinking skills, scissor skills, and much more.

 Snowy Owl Printable Craft – Gather up your little owlets and have them make this fun paper craft!
 It’s a fun and easy activity kids can color or paint to make it their own.
 They’ll develop scissor skills, and fine motor skills, and learn to follow directions when they make this snowy owl!

 Photo Eskimo Craft – Kids can transform their school pictures into Eskimos!
 They’ll get a kick out of making their faces surrounded by a fluffy coat made out of cotton balls.
-Grab the template and a few supplies to make this fun craft!
+Grab the free printable template and a few supplies to make this fun craft!

 Winter Activities For Kids

 Brrr…it’s cold outside, so let’s stay inside with these snowman worksheets instead.
-They’re a great way to keep kids engaged and practicing handwriting skills.
+They’re a wonderful way to keep kids engaged and practicing handwriting skills.
 These pages also help them learn letter recognition and how to use their scissors.
 They’re a great activity at home or in the classroom.

 These four different penguin cutting activity printables are a fun way for kids to practice using scissors.
 Each page features our tuxedoed friends from the South Pole to guide them in cutting with their scissors.
-When kids use their scissors, they build hand strength, hand-eye coordination, and fine motor skills.

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this activity with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

 Polar Bear Name Craft For Kids